 Interim Reference set

-Three major uncertainty axes in conditioning and projections: recruitment; natural mortality/maturity (in combination); and stock mixing.
+Three major uncertainty axes in conditioning and projections: recruitment; natural mortality/maturity (in combination); and, stock mixing.
 These axes assume that the options of East and West are linked across rows of the table below.
 This has been done with the intention of capturing extremes.